-Spark Components are the features that are provided by spark framework for big data processing with a faster approach.
+Spark Components are the features that are provided by the Spark framework for big data processing with a faster approach.
 Spark is known for processing large amounts of data for analytics solutions.
-There are basically 6 components associated with Spark ecosystems such as Spark Core, Spark SQL, Spark Streaming, Spark MLlib, Spark GraphX, and SparkR.
-Spark is a widely used technology in the big data processing industry.
+There are 6 components associated with Spark ecosystems: Spark Core, Spark SQL, Spark Streaming, Spark MLlib, Spark GraphX, and SparkR.
+The big data processing industry widely uses Spark as a technology.
 It is a reliable and efficient technology in terms of performance.
-The Spark components work in-memory computation along with the disk or cluster level storage feature that helps sparks for optimizing the data processing.
+The Spark components work in-memory computation along with the disk or cluster-level storage feature that helps Sparks optimize the data processing.

 Top Components of Spark

-Currently, we have 6 components in Spark Ecosystem which are Spark Core, Spark SQL, Spark Streaming, Spark MLlib, Spark GraphX, and SparkR.
+Currently, we have 6 components in Spark Ecosystem: Spark Core, Spark SQL, Spark Streaming, Spark MLlib, Spark GraphX, and SparkR.
 Let’s see what each of these components do.

 1. Spark Core

-Spark Core is, as the name suggests, the core unit of a Spark process.
-It takes care of task scheduling, fault recovery, memory management, and input-output operations, etc. Think of it as something similar to CPU to a computer.
+As the name suggests, Spark Core is the core unit of a Spark process.
+It handles task scheduling, fault recovery, memory management, input-output operations, etc. Think of it as something similar to a CPU to a computer.
 It supports programming languages like Java, Scala, Python, and R and provides APIs for respective languages using which you can build your ETL job or do analytics.
-All the other components of Spark have their own APIs which are built on top of Spark Core.
-Because of its parallel processing capabilities and in-memory computation, Spark can handle any kind of workload.
+All the other Spark components have their APIs built on Spark Core.
+Spark can handle any workload because of its parallel processing capabilities and in-memory computation.

 2. Spark SQL

 If you have worked with Databases, you understand the importance of SQL.
-Wouldn’t it be extremely overwhelming if the same SQL code works N times faster even on a larger dataset?
+Wouldn’t it be extremely overwhelming if the same SQL code works N times faster, even on a larger dataset?
 Spark SQL helps you manipulate data on Spark using SQL.
-It supports JDBC and ODBC connections that establish a relation between Java objects and existing databases, data warehouses and business intelligence tools.
-Spark incorporates something called Dataframes which are structured collection of data in the form of columns and rows.
+It supports JDBC and ODBC connections that connect Java objects and existing databases, data warehouses, and business intelligence tools.
+Spark incorporates something called Dataframes, which are structured collections of data in the form of columns and rows.

 Spark allows you to work on this data with SQL.
-Dataframes are equivalent to relational tables and they can be constructed from any external databases, structured files or already existing RDDs.
-Dataframes have all the features of RDD such as immutable, resilient, in-memory but with an extra feature of being structured and easy to work with.
+Dataframes are equivalent to relational tables, and they can be constructed from any external databases, structured files, or existing RDDs.
+Dataframes have all the features of RDD, such as immutable, resilient, and in-memory, but with the extra feature of being structured and easy to work with.
 Dataframe API is also available in Scala, Python, R, and Java.

 3. Spark Streaming

-Data Streaming is a technique where a continuous stream of real-time data is processed.
+In data streaming, we process a continuous stream of real-time data as a technique.
 It requires a framework that offers low latency for analysis.
-Spark Streaming provides that and also a high throughput, fault-tolerant and scalable API for processing data in real-time.
-It is abstracted on the Discretized Stream (DStream) which represents a stream of data divided into small batches.
-DStream is built on RDD hence making Spark Streaming work seamlessly with other spark components.
+Spark Streaming provides high throughput, fault-tolerant, and scalable API for real-time data processing.
+It is abstracted on the Discretized Stream (DStream), representing a data stream divided into small batches.
+DStream is built on RDD, making Spark Streaming work seamlessly with other spark components.
 Some of the most notable users of Spark.

 4. Spark MLLib

-Spark’s major attraction is scaling up the computation massively and this feature is the most important requirement for any Machine Learning Project.
-Spark MLLib is the machine learning component of Spark which contains Machine Learning algorithms such as classification, regression, clustering, and collaborative filtering.
+Spark’s major attraction is scaling up the computation massively, and this feature is the most important requirement for any Machine Learning Project.
+Spark MLLib is Spark’s machine learning component, which contains Machine Learning algorithms such as classification, regression, clustering, and collaborative filtering.
 It also offers a place for feature extraction, dimensionality reduction, transformation, etc.

-You can also save your models and run them on larger datasets without having to worry about sizing issues.
+You can also save and run your models on larger datasets without worrying about sizing issues.
 It also contains utilities for linear algebra, statistics, and data handling.
-Because of Spark’s in-memory processing, fault tolerance, scalability and ease of programming, with the help of this library you can run iterative ML algorithms easily.
+Because of Spark’s in-memory processing, fault tolerance, scalability, and ease of programming, with the help of this library, you can run iterative ML algorithms easily.

-Graph Analytics is basically determining the relationships between objects in a graph, for example, the shortest distance between two points.
-This helps is route optimization.
-Spark GraphX API helps in the graph and graph-parallel computation.
+Graph Analytics determines the relationships between objects in a graph, for example, the shortest distance between two points.
+This helps in route optimization.
+Spark GraphX API helps in graph and graph-parallel computation.
 It simplifies graph analytics and makes it faster and more reliable.
 One of the main and well-known applications of graph analytics is Google Maps.

-It finds out the distance between two locations and gives an optimal route suggestion.
-Another example can be Facebook friend’s suggestions.
+It finds the distance between two locations and gives an optimal route suggestion.
+Another example can be Facebook friends’ suggestions.
 GraphX works with both graphs and computations.
 Spark offers a range of graph algorithms like page rank, connected components, label propagation, SVD++, strongly connected components, and triangle count.

-R is the most widely used statistical language which comprises more than 10,000 packages for different purposes.
-It used data frames API which makes it convenient to work with and also provides powerful visualizations for the data scientists to analyze their data thoroughly.
-However, R does not support parallel processing and is limited to the amount of memory available in a single machine.
+More than 10,000 packages are available for different purposes in R, making it the most widely used statistical language.
+It uses data frames API, which makes it convenient to work with and provides powerful visualizations for data scientists to analyze their data thoroughly.
+R does not support parallel processing and limits itself to the memory available in a single machine.
 This is where SparkR comes into the picture.

-Since Spark is a general-purpose framework, it finds itself in a wide range of applications.
-Spark is being extensively used in most of the big data applications because of its performance and reliability.
-All these components of Spark are getting updated with new features in its every new release and making our lives easier.
+Since Spark is a general-purpose framework, it finds itself in many applications.
+Spark is extensively used in most big data applications because of its performance and reliability.
+The developers update all these components of Spark with new features in every new release, making our lives easier.